 Wellspring Calgary (the Organization) was founded for the purpose of providing: support programs and services for families living with cancer; opportunities for the development of self-help skills leading to an enhanced quality of life; access to cancer-related information; education for health care professionals; and periodic evaluation and research into the benefits of supportive care.
 The Organization was incorporated, without share capital, under the Alberta Companies Act on February 16, 2006 and is a registered charity under the Income Tax Act.

 The Organization currently operates out of two locations, Carma House and Randy O'Dell House.
-Randy O'Dell House was completed in September 2019 and prior to that, programs and operations were held at our temporary location, Fountain Court.

 2 COVID-19